Knowledge BaseRevenue Streams: how does your business earn?

 Revenue Streams represent the cash a company generates from each Customer Segment.
 If the Value Proposition is what you create, Revenue Streams are what you capture in return.

-Licensing.
-Customers pay for permission to use intellectual property.
+• Licensing: customers pay for permission to use intellectual property

-Brokerage fees.
-Revenue from facilitating transactions between parties.
+• Brokerage fees: revenue from facilitating transactions between parties

-Fixed vs. dynamic pricing
+Fixed vs. Dynamic Pricing

 Fixed pricing: a list price applies to all customers.
 Simple and predictable.

-Subscription models are attractive because of their predictability and compounding effect.
-A customer who renews for three years is worth far more than one who buys once.
+A customer who renews for three years is worth far more than one who buys once, even if the annual price is lower.

-Questions to explore with clients
+Questions to Explore with Clients

 • Which customer segment generates the most revenue?
 Is that the same as your most profitable segment?